School-Based Clinical Services: Creekside

 About this Program

-We work with families and local school districts to develop a customized individual plan for each student.
-We assign youth to one of our classrooms based on age and clinical needs.
-We provide:
+In Hillside’s program, we work with families and local school districts to develop a customized individual plan for each student.
+Youth are assigned to classrooms based on their age and clinical needs.
+Services provided include:

 - Academic and social skills development

 - Individual, group, and family psychotherapy